-24 For more details, please refer to the Annex B on activities and deliverables
+&lt;sup>28 For more details, please refer to the Annex B on activities and deliverables

-Please note that there is no specific communication work package in the application form.
-Communication activities and objectives must therefore be directly integrated in the work packages precisely to allow the communication strategy to be fully embedded in the project's overall strategy.
+Please note that there is no specific communication work package in the Application Form.
+Communication activities and objectives must therefore be directly integrated in the work packages precisely to allow the communication strategy to be fully embedded in the project overall strategy.